ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 2. Click _Service Credentials_ to open the _Service Credentials_ panel.
 3. Click **New Credential**.
 4. Choose a descriptive name for your new credential.
 5. Click **Add** to provision the new credentials.
-A username and password, and an associated Elastcisearch/SearchGuard user is auto-generated.
+A username and password, and an associated Elasticsearch user is auto-generated.

 The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View Credentials_.

 ### Using Service IDs

 Because {{site.data.keyword.databases-for-elasticsearch}} is an IAM service, you can use [Service IDs](/docs/iam?topic=iam-serviceids) to manage access to this service.
-For example, by using an IAM-managed Service ID, that user gets an Elastcisearch/SearchGuard user and connection string in _Service Credentials_, and has API key access to the {{site.data.keyword.cloud_notm}} Databases API.
+For example, by using an IAM-managed Service ID, that user gets an Elasticsearch user and connection string in _Service Credentials_, and has API key access to the {{site.data.keyword.cloud_notm}} Databases API.
 If you have a Service ID, enter its information under _Select Service ID_.

 ## Generating Connection Strings from the command line